RNVizion/rnv-brand/BRAND_TYPE.md

     `aiii/`, where `.wordmark` is the AIII initiative mark in mono by decision — same class, two roles, one surface each.
 A check cannot infer "this is the wordmark" from contents, because the contents are the brand name either way.
-  - **COVERAGE BOUNDARY, stated so nobody assumes more.** The guard checks the **face**.
-Weight and tracking are declared on the same rule and are **not** asserted. `rnv-live` carried a wrong face *and* wrong tracking, and only the face is why it failed — Montserrat 900 at `0.02em` would have passed.
-Weight is a small increment, always 900 with no variation.
-Tracking is not: the expected value depends on **role** rather than size, and a guard cannot infer role, so it needs an expected value recorded here per mark selector before any code.
+  - **COVERAGE BOUNDARY, and it moved on 2026-08-16.** The guard now asserts **all three axes** of the mark — face, weight and tracking — each proven end to end against a planted regression on a live file.
+Rev 5 stated the boundary at face only, which was true when written and false a few hours later; **a register that understates its own guard misleads exactly as much as one that overstates it**, because the next reader assumes the axis they care about is uncovered and checks it by hand, or worse, adds a second guard for it.
+    - **Weight** is `900` on all fourteen marks with no variation, so it is one assertion and needed no ruling.
+A mark declaring *no* weight is a finding rather than a skip: it inherits, so its weight depends on whatever the page sets around it.
+Keywords resolve rather than reject — `bold` is 700 and reads as a plausible mark weight to anyone not holding this register, so the failure says "it is bold, which is 700" rather than "not 900".
+    - **Tracking did not need the ruling this document said it needed.** Rev 5 recorded that the expected value depends on role rather than size and that a guard cannot infer role.
+Both true — but the survey found each mark selector carries exactly **one** value across every surface that uses it: `.logo` and `.wordmark` at `0.09em`, `.mark` at `0.06em`. **The selector is the role**, which is the discriminator the mark detection already relies on, so the ruling was already implicit in the surfaces and unambiguous.
+    - **THE CAVEAT THAT REPLACES IT.** That mapping holds only while each selector is used at one size class.
+Put a `.logo` at display size and selector stops standing in for role, and `type_register.mark_tracking` has to split.
+Recorded because the mapping will look like a permanent fact long after it stops being one.
+    - **Values are parsed, not compared as text.** `/card/` writes `.06em` and the nav writes `0.09em`; the leading zero is formatting.
+A string compare reports drift where none exists — the whitespace problem one level down, in the value rather than the declaration.
-  - **The three raster generators are outside it entirely** — Python drawing with PIL, no markup to parse.
-Their 1.8px is held true by the three-file coupling and nothing else.
+  - **The three raster generators are still outside it entirely** — Python drawing with PIL, no markup to parse.
+Their 1.8px is held true by the three-file coupling and, since 2026-08-16, by a
+    prompt: a change to this document now prints the coupled manual work into the run summary. **A prompt, not a guard** — it does not verify the generators were updated and must never claim to.
 - **[confirm/fill] A formal mark spec** — clearspace, minimum sizes, ratios.
 Deferred until the first external use demands it.
 Decision #15 settles the *face*, not the spec.